potassco/python-project-template/README.md

 The former command allows you to inspect changes before applying them.

+Note that editable installs have some caveats.
+In case there are issues, try recreating environments by dropping the `-R` option.
+If your project is incompatible with editable installs, adjust the `noxfile.py` to disable them.

 We also provide a [pre-commit][pre] config to automate this process.
 It can be set up using the following commands:

 ```bash
 python -m pipx install pre-commit